Talking to Your Roommate about Type 1

 - Explain that you may need your space when treating a low or suffering from a high, and reassure them that it is never personal!

 Although it is always best to call 911 and let medical professionals deal with any emergency situation, there are a few things that you could advise your roommates to do in case of an emergency.

-- Teach them how to use the Dexcom SHARE app (if they are comfortable!) and adjust their alert settings for them accordingly
+- If you have it, teach them how to use the Dexcom SHARE app (if they are comfortable!) and adjust their alert settings for them accordingly.

-- Make sure your roommates have all of your emergency contact information (endocrinologist, parents, relatives, close friends)
+- Make sure your roommates have all of your emergency contact information (especially your parent or guardian and a healthcare provider).

-- Go over the instructions of your nasal glucagon BAQSIMI or emergency Glucagon kit with your roommates, in case of a worst case scenario.
+- Go over the instructions of your emergency glucagon kit with your roommates, in case of a worst-case scenario.